Hazem-Atya/terraform-lab/readme.md

 * [Copying definition from docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine)
 *  Creating main.tf and terraform.tf (configuring the required providers (terraform.tf) and provisioning the vm (main.tf)) <br>
-*  structure of a resource creation the a .tf file:
+*  structure of a resource creation in a .tf file:
   ```terraform
   resource "resrouce type" "resource name"{
     name = "name of the resource in the cloud"